louismullie/treat/README.md

 [![Dependency Status](https://gemnasium.com/louismullie/treat.png)](https://gemnasium.com/louismullie/treat)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/louismullie/treat)

 Treat is a toolkit for natural language processing and computational linguistics in Ruby.
-The Treat project aims to build a language- and algorithm- agnostic framework with support for common tasks such as document retrieval, text chunking, segmentation and tokenization, natural language parsing, part-of-speech tagging, keyword extraction and named entity recognition.
+The Treat project aims to build a language- and algorithm- agnostic NLP framework for Ruby with support for tasks such as document retrieval, text chunking, segmentation and tokenization, natural language parsing, part-of-speech tagging, keyword extraction and named entity recognition.

 **Current features**